 About me [arf20]

 And how leave aside electronics!
-My father encouraged me in it.
-As i like old computers I got some old Z80s and SRAM chips off ebay but they were bad, so the project is in essence paused.
-I also encounter fun high voltage and high power electronics, I made some dangerous stuff with TV flyback transformers, and looking for microwave transformers too.
-I also love when my hobbies fuse together, like spark gap radio.
-It has HV, RF transmission and it is the first method of radio transmission, that goes back to the end of the XIX century, when Marconi itself made it reliably.
+My father encouraged me in it from an early age.
+As I like old computers I got into digital stuff, some old Z80s and SRAM chips off ebay but they were bad, so the project is in essence paused.
+I also encounter fun high voltage and high power electronics, I made some dangerous stuff with TV flyback transformers, and dangerous MOTs too.
+God I love when my hobbies fuse together, like spark gap radio.
+It has HV and RF transmission and it is the first method of radio transmission, that goes back to the end of the XIX century, when Marconi itself made it reliably.

 Updated as of 04-03-2023